Food desert: Nutrition

 A key element of a food desert is its lack of healthy and nutritious foods.
 As food deserts are typically defined by household's decreased access to supermarkets and healthy food acquisition sources, areas defined as food deserts tend to have a greater number of fast food restaurants and convenient stores that are often more accessible and affordable for households.

 Convenient/corner stores and fast food restaurants frequently carry more processed foods than fresh, unprocessed foods.
 The widespread availability of processed foods in food deserts poses increased health risks to residents: a high dietary intake of ultra-processed foods, which contains higher contents of sodium, salts, sugars, and additives than fresh foods, has been consistently linked to higher risks of negative health and metabolic outcomes.

+A 2025 study found that the closure of grocery stores caused by the expansion of dollar stores caused nearby consumers to purchase fewer healthy products.
 A 2010 study stated that limited access to nutritious foods in food deserts can greatly impact one's ability to engage in healthy practices.
 Food access, affordability of the food, and health literacy are all social determinants of health that are accentuated by living in a food desert.